 S&P companies are the largest purchasers of S&P shares

 Artificially low interest rates encourage companies to use their cash to buy back their own shares to drive up their share prices, rather than to invest in their businesses.
 This explains why the economy is showing limited growth but the stock market is hitting record highs.
-According to CapitalIQ data, the single biggest buyer of stocks in the first quarter was not a mammoth hedge or pension fund, but the companies of the S&P 500 itself, which cumulatively repurchased $160 billion of their own stock.Become an efficient digital brokerage in one fell swoopDo more, get more, close more with a streamlined digital transaction management platform READ MORE
+According to CapitalIQ data, the single biggest buyer of stocks in the first quarter was not a mammoth hedge or pension fund, but the companies of the S&P 500 itself, which cumulatively repurchased $160 billion of their own stock.Delight agents and grow your brokerage brand with Adwerx’s new automated listing ads productTool automatically creates and distributes listing ads on behalf of a brokerage’s agents READ MORE

 When interest rates are artificially low, business investment falls if the underlying economy can’t support a company’s growth plans.
 In such a circumstance, there is little incentive for companies to invest in capital equipment and labor to gain a competitive advantage over their competitors.
 Instead, companies pursue an advantage over their competitors in the form of higher stock prices that can be achieved through share buybacks.